military-strategies-and-tactics

 Key Elements of Celtic Ambush Tactics

-• Weapon Selection: Ambushers preferred javelins, sling stones, and long spears that could strike from a distance before closing in with swords and axes.
-This combination of ranged and melee attacks maximized casualties in the initial shock.
+- Weapon Selection: Ambushers relied on javelins, sling stones, and long spears to wound and disorganize from a distance before closing with swords and axes.
+The initial volley of missiles was crucial for maximizing casualties in the first moments of surprise.

 Historical Context: Celtic Society and Warfare